Ingomar Club: Restoration of the building

 In 1988, the organization management began a restoration process that made significant progress in restoring aspects of the house back to the days of its original owner.
 After the 1992 Cape Mendocino earthquakes, the house suffered damage as it did in 1932, requiring the club to add a surcharge to member dues to complete significant repair and restoration work.

 Lawsuits

-In 1974, Ellen Stern Harris, vice chairman of the California Coastal Commission, was not allowed to join her fellow commissioners for an informal tour of the Carson Mansion because the private Ingomar Club, housed there, admitted women "only on specified days."
-The state attorney-general's office filed suit against the club in July 1974 after the Ingomar board of directors decided not to change the rule.
+In 1974, Ellen Stern Harris, vice chairman of the California Coastal Commission, was not allowed to join her fellow commissioners for an informal tour of the Carson Mansion because the Ingomar Club admitted women "only on specified days."
+The state attorney general's office filed suit against the club in July 1974 after the Ingomar board of directors decided not to change the rule.
 It was settled in early 1978 with the club agreeing that women have the right to enter "for any business, civic or political function."
 It did not involve membership, though, "since state law does not prevent a private social club from barring members on the grounds of sex, religion or race."
+As mentioned, however, the Ingomar Club has since admitted female members.

 In 2011 and in 2018, there were sexual harassment lawsuits related to the club.